makinacorpus/DbToolsBundle/docs/content/configuration.md

 ```

 :::tip
-For more information about anonymization, refere to the [Anonymization section](./anonymization/essentials).
+For more information about anonymization, refer to the [Anonymization section](./anonymization/essentials).
 :::